hjlogique/Employee-Tracker/README.md

    * `Remove Department`: Users can remove (delete) departments.

-   * `Departments Total Utilized Budget`: A list of departments with thier total budgets are displayed.
+   * `Departments Total Utilized Budget`: A list of departments with their total budgets is displayed.

   ## Contributing